Successfully added

 How to Match Semantic Version Numbers with Regex

-, it's common to use regular expressions (regex) to validate or extract these patterns.
+When working with software versions like 1.0.2 or 3.45.12-SNAPSHOT, it's common to use regular expressions (regex) to validate or extract these patterns.
 This Snipp shows you a simple and effective way to match such version numbers using regex.

 What We Want to Match:

-These are typical semantic version numbers and may optionally include a suffix like -SNAPSHOT
+These are typical semantic version numbers and may optionally include a suffix like -SNAPSHOT.

 The Regex: